lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CVSubmissionProof.png)
 ### Reflection (STAR technique):
-Reflecting on the CV submission, I was expected to deliver up CV up to standards when applying for the job.
-When creating my CV, I was tasked with making sure my education history, skills and hobbies/ pasttimes were added to the CV and I was also tasked with compiling a CV checklist to see if the CV has everything required.
-The action I took was that I reflected on myself based on my skills and the other courses I did before this submission.
+**Situation:** Reflecting on the CV submission, I was expected to deliver up CV up to standards when applying for the job.
+**Task:** When creating my CV, I was tasked with making sure my education history, skills and hobbies/ pasttimes were added to the CV and I was also tasked with compiling a CV checklist to see if the CV has everything required.
+**Action:** The action I took was that I reflected on myself based on my skills and the other courses I did before this submission.
 I would also research the best CV designs to make it a bit competitive.
-The outcome was that when my CV was submitted, the feedback I got was that it was nice, but it needed a bit of fixing in terms of my education timeline.
+**Result:** The outcome was that when my CV was submitted, the feedback I got was that it was nice, but it needed a bit of fixing in terms of my education timeline.